-- 3. Garage doors facing a street must be located at least 10 feet behind the front wall plane, not including front porches. - 4.
-Garage doors facing a street may not comprise more than 50% of the overall width of the front wall plane of the house.
+- 3. All garage doors facing a street must be located at least 10 feet behind the front wall plane, not including front porches. - Single-family detached dwelling garage doors facing a street may not comprise more than 50% of the overall width of the front wall plane of the house.

-- 5. Garage doors facing a street must observe a minimum 22-foot front and side (street) setback in all zoning districts. - 6.
-No more than three adjacent single-family attached units may have identical façade designs.
+- \All garage doors facing a public or private street must observe a minimum 22-foot front and side (street) setback from sidewalk in all zoning districts. - No more than three adjacent single-family attached units may have identical façade designs.
 Differentiation between adjacent units may be accomplished by a change in materials, building height, color, or roof form.